 Table of Contents

 So, let’s start this PHP VS Python article off by discussing both of the languages separately.
 Even if you’re already familiar with either PHP or Python, it will be good to refresh your memory on some of the more key, fundamental information of the two.
-Besides, we can’t really start comparing two separate languages before we actually get to know them, now can we?
+Besides, we can’t start comparing two separate languages before we get to know them, now can we?

 Created in 1994 by Rasmus Lerdorf, PHP is one of the most popular scripting languages in the world.
 Note that I use the word scripting – a scripting programming language is one that allows the use of not only code but also specific, pre-defined scripts.
 These scripts make a programmer’s job a whole lot easier since they automate certain specific processes that would otherwise have to be typed in manually.

 PHP is also considered to be a great programming language when working in a team-based environment.
 A lot of companies around the world use PHP for their web development needs.
-In turn, there are a lot of various different internet-based courses and tutorials dedicated to teaching newcomers of the industry all of the tropes of PHP.
+In turn, there are a lot of various internet-based courses and tutorials dedicated to teaching newcomers of the industry all of the tropes of PHP.

 One of the more prominent problems that arise when talking about how does PHP compare VS Python is the quality of the programming language’s updates.
 According to its users, there hasn’t been a single PHP update that wouldn’t have brought a lot of problems together with some improvements.
-Although this might not be a detrimental issue (most of those problems are fixed soon after release), it’s still something that’s worth keeping in mind moving forward with this PHP VS Python comparison.
+Although this might not be a detrimental issue (most of those problems are fixed soon after release), it’s still worth keeping in mind moving forward with this PHP VS Python comparison.

 Now that you know some basic information about PHP, the next step in the Python VS PHP tutorial is to talk about Python.
 Again, we’ll only go through some of the most fundamental information, and talk about some pros and cons of the programming language.